pivotal-cf/azure-blobstore-resource/README.md

 * `unpack`: *Optional.* If true, the blob will be unpacked before running the task.
 Supports tar, zip, gzip files.

+* `block_size`: *Optional.* Changes the block size used when uploading to Azure.
+  Defaults to 4 MB.
+Maximum block size is 100 MB.
+A blob can include up to 50,000 blocks.
+This means with the default of 4 MB, blobs are limited to a size of a little more than 195 GB (4 MB x 50000 blocks).
+The max size of a blob with a block size of 100 MB will be 4.75 TB (100 MB x 50000 blocks).

 ### `out`: Upload a blob to the container.

 Uploads a file to the container.
 If `regexp` is specified, the new file will be uploaded